Have you ever noticed that every summer there is a new “hot” food or ingredient that is hyped by all the cooking magazines?

 I’m going to date myself here but I remember one year it was sun dried tomatoes, another year it was polenta, and yet another year it was anything Asian, then Mediterranean, then Southwestern, and so on and so on.
 This year olive oils and flavored vinegars from California are big as well as rubs for barbecues.

 One of my favorites from years ago and still popular today is pesto.
 There was a summer back in New York City when you could always find a dish on the menu that had a variation of pesto.
 There was pasta with pesto, pesto on pizza, pesto sauce for fish, pesto vinaigrette for salads, black bean pesto, red bean pesto, cilantro pesto, arugula pesto, pesto, pesto, pesto.
 Get the idea?

-Summer is the time of year when gardens are full of pesto's essential ingredient and what the Greeks called the "royal herb" or as we know it, basil.
-If you don't grow it, you can often find it at farmers markets in great big bunches for a fraction of the cost that you pay for it in the winter when it's sold in those tiny plastic bags.
-Fresh basil has a wonderful pungent aroma and an incredible flavor that is a cross between licorice and cloves.
+Summer is the time of year when gardens are full of pesto’s essential ingredient and what the Greeks called the “royal herb” or as we know it, basil.
+If you don’t grow it, you can often find it at farmers markets in great big bunches for a fraction of the cost that you pay for it in the winter when it’s sold in those tiny plastic bags.
+Fresh basil has a wonderful pungent aroma and an incredible flavor that is sort of peppery and some people say tastes like anise (licorice).
 It is usually found with green leaves, but the Opal variety has intense purple color.